-Erin M. Lang - Ms. Lang is currently the Managing Director of LUMAS Canada, a for-profit distributor of limited edition photographic art.
-Prior to April 2014, she was Major Gifts Officer for the Alzheimer Society Toronto.
-In addition to small management business and operations experience, she is responsible for LUMAS Canada's multi-channel retail sales and marketing strategy.
+Ms. Lang is currently the Managing Director of LUMAS Canada, a for-profit distributor of limited edition photographic art.
+Prior to April 2014, she was Major Gifts Officer for the Alzheimer Society Toronto, and held marketing and communications management roles at a boutique communications agency and start-up in New York City.
+Ms. Lang has over 15 years' experience in marketing, communications and digital strategy.
+In her current role, in addition to small management business and operations experience, she is responsible for LUMAS Canada's multi-channel retail sales and marketing strategy, including online brand engagement and development.

+Ms. Lang is currently a director and Secretary for The Lang Family Foundation and a board member of the Toronto Artscape Foundation.
 Ms. Lang has a Master of Science degree in Non-profit Management from the Milano School of Management and Urban Policy and a Bachelor of Science degree in Communications from Boston University.
 She brings to the board her in-depth knowledge of the Company.

-Attendar псе
+7 tgo: 01

+Attendance

-Meetings of the Bo ard of Directo rs 5/6 83%
+Meetings of the Bo ard of Director S 6/6 10 0%

-Meetings of the Bo ard Committe es 2/3 67%
+Meetings of the Board Committees 5/5 100%

-Securities Held
+; Securities Held

 As at: Class A Shares Class B Shares (5) Options (1) DSUs (3) Total Shares & DSUs Value of Shares & DSUs Equity Ownership Target Equity Ownership Target Met

-March 19, 2021 Nil 875,964 Nil 8,015 883,979 \$61,383,502 \$450,000 Yes
+March 18, 2022 Nil 875,964 Nil 8,671 884,635 \$52,034,231 \$450,000 Yes

-Net Change in Equity Ownership Since March 20, 2020
+Net C hange in Equit ty Ownership S ince March 19, , 2021

-Class A Shares Class B Shares DSUs
+Class A Shares Class B Shares DSUs 3

-- - A Acquired 1,000
+- - Acquired 656

+Publ lic Board Interlo ocks

+None

+Prior \ Year's Voting R esults

+Vot es For Percentaç ge Vote es Withheld Percentaç је

+11,2 16,475 99.998% 200 0.002%